Finding, Tracking and Characterizing Asteroids

 The characteristics of and initial performance of the NEOWISE Reactivation mission are described in Mainzer et al. 2014, ApJ, 792, 30.

-The Single-exposure image and extracted source information from the first seven years of NEOWISE observations were released on:
+The Single-exposure image and extracted source information from the first ten years of NEOWISE observations were released on:

 Diameters and albedos for asteroids detected by NEOWISE during the first seven years have been published by: